The 10+1 Code™

 Provenance & Stewardship

-The 10+1 emerged from long-term work at the intersection of technology, organizational decision-making, and applied philosophy, inside environments where authority is distributed, incentives misaligned, and decisions made under pressure outlive intent.
+The 10+1 Code emerged from long-term work at the intersection of technology, organizational decision-making, and applied philosophy, inside environments where authority is distributed, incentives misaligned, and decisions made under pressure outlive intent.

 • maintaining clarity of purpose